-Hormones.
 Most women think of “hormones” as estrogen, progesterone, and sometimes testosterone.
-Throughout a woman’s lifetime she will experience fluctuating hormones and attribute mood swings, anxiety, depression, fatigue, joint pain, weight gain, low libido, hot flashes, cravings, mental confusion or memory loss, and insomnia to their imbalance.
-Frequently, this is only one piece of the puzzle.
+Throughout a woman’s lifetime, her hormones will fluctuates, leaving her attribute mood swings, anxiety, depression, fatigue, joint pain, weight gain, low libido, hot flashes, cravings, mental confusion or memory loss, and insomnia to this hormone imbalance.
+This is, however, only one piece of the puzzle.
 Our bodies are complex.
-How we feel and respond involves the interaction and integration of the endocrine, immune, enteric (intestines), and nervous systems.
+How we feel and respond, then, involves the interaction and integration of the endocrine, immune, enteric (intestines), and nervous systems.

-Neurotransmitters, which carry messages to every organ, muscle, and gland, are affected by poor nutrition, medication, heavy metal toxicity, and over stimulation, which can impair the function of all systems.
-Thus, balancing our body’s systems is a delicate dance, and one that requires a great deal of experience and information.
+Neurotransmitters may be part of the answer to those fluctuating hormones.
+Neurotransmitters carry messages to every organ, muscle, and gland, and poor nutrition, medication, heavy metal toxicity, and over stimulation easily affected them.
+This can impair the function of all systems.
+Therefore, balancing our body’s systems is a delicate dance, one that requires a great deal of experience and information.

 Hormone Replacement Therapy May Not be the Answer

-Often when a woman experiences premenstrual syndrome (PMS), perimenopause, or menopause, she is prescribed female hormones to relieve the symptoms.
-When this is not effective or symptoms remain, the hormones are changed or the dose is increased.
-Prescribing only female hormones often does not result in the best outcome.
+Medical professionals often prescribe female hormones to relieve the women’ symptoms during premenstrual syndrome (PMS), perimenopause, or menopause.
+When this is not effective or symptoms remain, the hormones are changed or dosage increased.
+Prescribing only female hormones, however, often does not result in the best outcome.

-In fact, research, including the Women’s Health Initiative (WHI), a study which was supposed to answer questions about hormone replacement therapy (HT), revealed further study is needed to identify the risks and benefits of HT use in appropriate age groups.
-Bio-identical hormones, estrogen, progesterone, and testosterone, are becoming increasingly popular as a more natural replacement which can be given in a variety of forms and individually adjusted.
+In fact, research from the Women’s Health Initiative (WHI), a study which was supposed to answer questions about hormone replacement therapy (HT), revealed further study is needed to identify the risks and benefits of HT use in appropriate age groups.
+Bio-identical hormones (estrogen, progesterone, and testosterone) are becoming increasingly popular as a more natural replacement which can be given in a variety of forms and individually adjusted.
 However, large, long-term studies on the risks and benefits of these hormones are lacking.

-Successful treatment of women requires looking beyond one hormone system and properly diagnosing and treating adrenal function.
-When adrenals are stressed, estradiol can be shunted to DHEA, testosterone to DHEA, and progesterone to cortisol.
+To successfully treat women, we need to look beyond one hormone system and properly diagnose and treat adrenal function.
+Stressed adrenals can shunt estradiol to DHEA, testosterone to DHEA, and progesterone to cortisol.
 In women, the adrenal glands are the only source of DHEA.
-In the menopausal female, the adrenals are the only source of testosterone, and they produce estrogen and progesterone.
+In the menopausal female, the adrenals are, however, the only source of testosterone, and they produce estrogen and progesterone.
 If the adrenals are exhausted and cortisol is low, menopausal and PMS symptoms intensify.
 Adrenal evaluation and normalization should precede hormone therapy.

 Neurotransmitters include the inhibitory serotonin and GABA, and excitatory nor-epinephrine (NE), epinephrine (EPI), glutamate, and dopamine.
 Neurotransmitter imbalances can cause a wide range of mental, physical, and emotional symptoms.
 For example, low levels of serotonin can cause anxiety, depression, pain, lack of motivation, insomnia, and carbohydrate cravings.
 Just as blood sugar is tested before recommending insulin and thyroid levels are checked before thyroid medication is given, the adrenals and neurotransmitters need to be tested before starting any therapy.